1987–88 Huddersfield Town A.F.C. season

 Huddersfield Town's 1987–88 campaign is statistically Town's worst ever season in their league history.
 Town won only 6 league games all season, had their heaviest ever defeat in their history, conceded 100 league goals in the season and finished 19 points adrift of safety and even 14 points behind 2nd-bottom team Reading.
+They were relegated from the Second Division to the Third after the season.

-Both of the two managers during the season, Steve Smith and Malcolm Macdonald failed miserably and Macdonald is regarded as one of the worst managers in Town's history.
+The team had two managers during the season, Steve Smith and Malcolm Macdonald.
+Macdonald never managed again after his half-season in Huddersfield, and said that the club-record 10–1 loss to Manchester City still haunted him, and his reputation, decades later.